 Lore has it that Niagara Falls is the place for honeymooners.
 Maybe.
 But as far as them wanting to fly there, that's not part of the pre-nup.
+Buffalo is down the street.

-Air Niagara opted to get a couple of 727s and launch flights between there and Newark.
-Not exactly two of the world's most exotic destinations.
+Air Niagara opted to get a couple of 727s and launch flights between Niagara and Newark.
+For anyone that's been to these burgs, they aren't exactly two of the world's most exotic destinations.

-Despite low costs, the airline was unable to generate sufficient business at Niagara Falls.
+Despite low costs, the airline was unable to generate sufficient business - honeymooners or otherwise - at Niagara Falls.
 The traffic simply did not exist.

 Divorced from reality, after 1983, neither did Air Niagara.